-Syllabus - Stats STATS 7 online - syllabus - spring 2024 objectives - topics - organization - grading - integrity - requirements - wellbeing This is an online course, with some asynchronous (weekly video material, Perusall group work, homework) and synchronous components (Wed. discussions).
-The final exam (https://canvas.eee.uci.edu/courses/62654/pages/exams) is proctored IN PERSON ON YOUR CAMPUS at the official time and requires a laptop or tablet for data analysis with Crunchlt and a basic calculator for on-paper calculations.
-Class objectives Objectives My objective is to provide both an understanding of, and hands-on experience with basic, data-centric statistics.
+Syllabus - Stats

+STATS 7 online - syllabus - winter 2025

+objectives - topics - organization - grading - integrity - requirements - wellbeing

+This is an online course, with some asynchronous (weekly video material, Perusall group work, homework) and synchronous components (Wed. discussions).
+The final exam (https://canvas.eee.uci.edu/courses/69314/pages/exams) is proctored IN PERSON ON CAMPUS at the official time.

+Class objectives

+Objectives

+My objective is to provide both an understanding of, and hands-on experience with basic, data-centric statistics.
 I will use for illustration examples of actual studies from a wide array of socioeconomic and scientific fields.
-What you will learn in this class should help you understand broadly the methodology, results, and issues of studies presented in your other classes or in news stories.
+What you learn in this class should help you understand broadly the methodology, results, and issues of studies presented in your other classes or in news stories.

 By the end of this course, you should be able to analyze and present data, design observational and experimental studies, use probabilities to model and predict random events, and use inference procedures to test hypotheses and estimate population parameters to reach conclusions in context.
+I also hope that you come to appreciate statistics as a cool and really interesting subject!

+GE requirement (Va: Quantitative Literacy)

-I also hope that you will come to appreciate statistics as a cool and really interesting subject.
-GE requirement Note that STATS 7 satisfies the General Education requirement for Category Va, Quantitative Literacy, with the following learning outcome objectives: Students should be able to 1) Identify appropriate tools for quantitative analysis of processes or events.
+Note that STATS 7 satisfies the General Education requirement for Category Va, Quantitative Literacy, with the following learning outcome objectives: Students should be able to

-2) Have a basic familiarity with fundamental principles underlying quantitative descriptions of natural or social processes.
-3) Be able to do one or more of the following: evaluate studies and reports that assess risk and probability in everyday life; use models of natural phenomena to make quantitative predictions of future behavior or events; use models of economic and social structures to make quantitative predictions of future behavior or events.
-Topics covered - 1.
-Data collection: random samples, observational designs, experimental designs, confounding - 2.
+- 1) Identify appropriate tools for quantitative analysis of processes or events. - 2) Have a basic familiarity with fundamental principles underlying quantitative descriptions of natural or social processes. - 3) Be able to do one or more of the following: evaluate studies and reports that assess risk and probability in everyday life; use models of natural phenomena to make quantitative predictions of future behavior or events; use models of economic and social structures to make quantitative predictions of future behavior or events.

+Topics covered

+- 1. Data collection: random samples, observational designs, experimental designs, confounding - 2.
 Descriptive statistics: data organization, graphs, numerical summaries, interpretation in context - 3.
 Association: correlation, regression, two-way tables, association versus causation - 4.
 Probability concepts: fundamental rules, conditional probabilities, independence - 5.
 Probability distributions: continuous distributions, Normal distributions and computations, sampling distributions - 6.
 Confidence interval for a population mean: one sample and matched-pairs t intervals - 7.
 Hypothesis test for a population mean: one sample and matched-pairs t tests - 8.
-Inference for several means: two-sample t interval, two-sample t test, analysis of variance (one-way ANOVA) 9.
-Inference for categorical data: chi-square test for two-way tables, confidence intervals for proportions (one-sample z intervals and, time permitting, two-sample z intervals) Class organization This is an online course with a pedagogical approach based on scientific studies of learning.
-It emphasizes retrieval, spaced out practice, group work, and active engagement.
-The course also follows the Guidelines for Assessment and Instruction in Statistics Education (GAISE ://www.amstat.org/education/guidelines-for-assessment-and-instruction-in-statistics-education-(gaise)-reports) endorsed by the American Statistical Association, which emphasizes statistics as an investigative process leading to comprehensive and nuanced interpretations in context.
-Each topic is covered with a consistent weekly format:
+Inference for several means: two-sample t interval, two-sample t test, analysis of variance (one-way ANOVA) - 9.
+Inference for categorical data: chi-square test for two-way tables, confidence intervals for proportions (one-sample z intervals and, time permitting, two-sample z intervals)